andikatjacobdennis/T-SQL/README.md

 | | Grant a user permission to view the `Products` table but revoke their ability to delete records. | `GRANT SELECT ON Products TO [username]; REVOKE DELETE ON Products FROM [username];` |

 ---

+Feel free to adjust or expand upon these answers based on specific requirements or database platforms (SQL Server, MySQL, etc.).